Too long to read? Here is my pick: Go with Telekom or *PYUR as a Telekom reseller to get a better price.

 - WLAN Router inkl. means that you are leasing the router from the internet provider for a small fee which is more expensive in the long run than buying one for yourself.
 Router models like the AVM Fritz!Box 4020 are compatible with all providers and lines.

-- Make sure to uncheck Festnetz in the Gewünschte Flatrates box if you don't need landline phone.
+- Make sure to uncheck Festnetz in the Gewünschte Flatrates box if you don't need a landline phone.

 - Speed-Drosslung ab means that the internet connection will become very slow once a certain traffic threshold is reached.
 Select keine if you want unlimited traffic.